-In a recent interview with FOX, I revealed the best drug charge defense strategy and warns against talking to police in a drug crime case.
+In a interview featured on some of the FOX networks I revealed the best drug charge defense strategy and warns against talking to police in a drug crime case.

 If you’ve been arrested or been brought into the station for questioning about a drug crime case, the best thing to do is to let your legal representation communicate on your behalf with law enforcement.

 That said, there are two things that you should do when dealing with police officers.

 Remember that you have the right to remain silent no matter whether you’ve been stopped on the street or have been brought into the station for questioning.
 The only two things you need to do is to give law enforcement your full and correct name and show them your identification.

 I added that you should remain polite and calm and state that you do not want to speak without an attorney present.

 Once you clearly state that you’re not willing to talk, law enforcement will not try to get any more information out of you in nine out of ten cases.

 The most important reason to keep silent around police officers – even if it’s just to correct a misunderstanding – is that it could harm your defense before your case even begins.

 When in police custody, a lot of people are tempted to explain their side of the story on the false assumption that law enforcement will drop the case.
 Many think that the police are on their side and will exonerate them.
 However, this is far from the truth.